ociu/sphinx-traceability-extension/README.rst

 - the name (id) of the documenation item
 - caption or short description of the documentation item
-- internal/external relationships to other documentation items
+- internal/external relationships to other documentation items (details in next paragraph)
 - content of documentation item including any rst content including text, images, formulas, code-blocks, etc.

 .. code-block:: rest